What is the Quark-Gluon Plasma made of?: Summary and Outlook

 {\it Acknowledgments:} I thank J.-F. Paquet for helpful discussions about photon emission from the QGP, J. Pawlowski for help in assessing the insights from the functional renormalization group approach, and S.A.
-Bass, J.W.
-Harris, and J. Schenke, and W.A.Zajc for valuable comments on a draft of this manuscript.
+Bass, K. Boguslavski, C. Gale, J.W.
+Harris, B.V.
+Jacak, J. Schenke, M. van Leeuwen, and W.A.
+Zajc for valuable comments on a draft of this manuscript.
 I am especially indebted to K. Rajagopal for his insightful comments on many aspects covered in this review.
 This work was supported by a grant from the U.~S.~Department of Energy, Office of Science (DE-FG02-05ER41367).